till-s/tic-nic/README.md

-While there is certainly no lack of cheap USB-ethernet adapters and most modern laptops and networking cards feature PTP-capable network adapters it is surprisingly difficult to find an affordable product that provides access to hardware pins that can be used to generate precisely synchronized events or capture PTP timestamps.
+While there is certainly no lack of cheap USB-ethernet adapters and most modern laptops and networking cards feature PTP-capable network interfaces it is surprisingly difficult to find an affordable product which provides access to hardware pins that can be used to generate precisely synchronized events or capture PTP timestamps.